 Modern Usage of Wound 3rd Strings

-If you tend to favor 10 Gauge (Regular Light gauge) strings or higher, and you’re not doing a ton of extreme bending however, you might want to string up a wound 3rd on your guitar for a few reasons.
+If you tend to favor 10 Gauge (Regular Light gauge) strings or higher, and you’re not doing a ton of extreme string bending, however, you might want to string up a wound 3rd on your guitar for a few reasons.

 Is a Wound G String Right For You?

-At Stringjoy, we’re all about helping you find the perfect set of strings for you, and the best advice we can give is keep an open mind when it comes to trying new strings.
+At Stringjoy, we’re all about helping you find the perfect set of strings for your acoustic guitar or electric guitar, and the best advice we can give is to keep an open mind when it comes to trying new strings.
 So if you’ve been playing a plain third for a while, we recommend giving a wound 3rd a try, and vice versa—as always, experimentation is the key to finding what’s right for you.

 We also make it crazy easy to try out a wound G string.
 How’s that you ask?
 Well, while most string manufacturers only make a few sets with a wound G string—almost all of which are super heavy gauge—at Stringjoy you can opt for a wound G string on any of our string sets.
-Simply click the drop-down menu on any of our product pages and select a wound string instead of a plain string (you’ll know the difference because on gauges where we make both wound and plain versions we put a “w” after the gauge to signify a wound string, and a “p” after the gauge to signify a plain string).
+Simply build a Custom set of Strings—at no additional charge—and select a wound 3rd string instead of a plain steel string (you’ll know the difference because on gauges where we make both wound and plain versions we put a “w” after the gauge to signify a wound string, and a “p” after the gauge to signify a plain string).

-If you’re just starting with wound G strings, try this:
+If you’re just starting with wound 3rd strings, try this: